restartus/restart/README.md

 1. AT the end of the model, any pivot table can be inserted into the model and it will calculate based on that.
 It also slices a county appropriately based on the Washington Cube
+2. The model now uses named ranges in Analysis 8 and 9 so just changing the analysis is not just changing names rather than relinking absolute cell references
+3. Adds the NYC analysis as well at the bottom as well as Snohomish county and it now uses a Pivottable and external data rather than copying it all into the sheet, so this becomes more of analysiss tool.
+4. Also adds a checksum in Analysis 8 and on to make sure the additions are corect.
+Note that if you put in a Level but not an Essential, you will have issues.
+That is if no Essential is listed, it is not added to the total.
+That's an easy way to exclude groups by the way.
+4. This is on the way to genericization so if you want to change and to add new analysis, copy down the latest Analysis and then change the formulas in the SUMIFS after you define new range names, the range names are where you replace the `N`with the number of the analysis

+AnalysisNItems.
+All the items being managed AnalysisNLevels.
+The protection levels.
+These are numeric and index off the protection level table.
+Soon they will be a tuple.
+The levels can be a fraction in which case it takes a percentage from the next level, so 4.2 means 20% from level 5 and the rest from level 4
+AnalysisNEssential.
+The degree of urgency to start.
+Arbitrarily, less than 4 means a non-essential, (aka a non-bootstrap of the economy worker) AnalysisNLowLower.
+The lower bound of non-essential, >0 AnalysisNLowUpper.
+The upper bound, usually <4 AnalysisNHighLower.
+The lower bound of essentially, usually >=4 AnalysisNHighUpper.
+The upper bound, usually <=999

+To change a pivot, make sure you have lots of rows below, more than what the new pivot needs, the go to Pivot Analysis/Change Data Source.

+Right now these are absolute paths, this still needs to get resolved how to make this portable.

+Then you have to relink all of the data out of the pivot table.
+This takes some time as you can't just copy and paste, but have to do a hard equal to get the right extraction

+The Pivot Table does not work with Hierarchical data, so in that case it is probably better to either go to the owrk of chaning the lables so they are or to just copy the table in.

+at level

 # v1.2 - Released - Washington State Surge Model